Identification of Global and Local Shocks in International Financial Markets via General Dynamic Factor Models

 33 Pages Posted: 20 Mar 2017 Last revised: 28 Nov 2017

-We employ a two-stage general dynamic factor model method to analyse the co-movements between returns and between volatilities of stocks belonging to the US, European, and Japanese financial markets.
-We find evidence of two common shocks driving the dynamics of volatilities - one global (worldwide) shock and one US-European shock - and four "national" shocks in the panel of returns, but no global one.
-Co-movements in the returns and volatilities panels increased considerably in the period 2007-2012 associated with the Great Financial Crisis and the European Sovereign Debt Crisis.
+We employ a two-stage general dynamic factor model to analyze co-movements between returns and between volatilities of stocks from the US, European, and Japanese financial markets.
+We find two common shocks driving the dynamics of volatilities – one global shock and one US-European shock – and four local shocks driving returns, but no global one.
+Co-movements in returns and volatilities increased considerably in the period 2007-2012 associated with the Great Financial Crisis and the European Sovereign Debt Crisis.
 We interpret this finding as the sign of a surge, during crises, of interdependencies across markets, as opposed to contagion.
-Finally, we show that the global volatility shock, identified via natural timing assumptions, has homogeneous dynamic effects within each individual market but more heterogeneous effects across them, and also has good predictive power on aggregate realised volatilities.
+Finally, we introduce a new method for structural analysis in general dynamic factor models which is applied to the identification of volatility shocks via natural timing assumptions.
+The global shock has homogeneous dynamic effects within each individual market but more heterogeneous effects across them, and is useful for predicting aggregate realized volatilities.

 Keywords: Dynamic factor models, volatility, financial crises, contagion, interdependence

 JEL Classification: C32, C55, C38, G01, G15